"Comfort women" or "sex slaves"?

 2. Military commanders were responsibility for establishing regulations on the use of comfort stations attached to units under their commands, and for the medical well-being and general safety of comfort women employed by otherwise privately operated stations.

-3. Competent government ministries and agencies recognized comfort station operators and prostitutes as legitimate vocations when classifying Japanese permitted to leave Japan -- meaning the prefectural Interior, Chōsen, Taiwan, and Karafuto within its sovereign dominion, and Kwantung Province within its larger legal territory.
+3. Competent government ministries and agencies recognized comfort station operators and prostitutes as legitimate vocations when classifying Japanese permitted to leave Japan -- meaning the prefectural Interior, Chōsen, Taiwan, and Karafuto within its sovereign dominion, Kwantung Province within its larger legal territory, and Manchoukuo and other countries in which imperial military units were deployed.

-However, I find no evidence that Japanese military forces, much less police, were directly involved in the procurement or deployment or comfort women.
-Military units typically negotiate contracts with civilians to provide supplies and services for fixed and mobile units.
-Comfort stations were no exception.
+However, I find no evidence that Japanese officials, military forces, or police, were systematically (according to policy, routinely, normally) involved in the procurement or deployment or comfort women.
+Involvement was generally in the form of accommodation and regulation, and at times logistical support.

 5. No systematic coercion

-Nor do I find any evidence that the government of Imperial Japan, represented by its military and police forces, was involved in abductions of women or men for any purpose.
-Some testimony suggests that there may have been a few cases of abduction by military or police personnel, but private procurers are the more likely culprits.
-Other personal accounts, and some news reports, relate that coercive or fraudulent recruitment was illegal, and that offenders were punished.
+Nor do I find any evidence that the government of Japan, or its military or police forces, were systematically involved in abductions of women or men for any purpose.
+Some testimonies suggest that there were cases of abduction by people who appeared to be military personnel or police, but private procurers are the more likely culprits.
+Other personal accounts, and some news reports and government documents, show that fraudulent or coercive procurement was illegal, and that known offenders were subject to apprehension and punishment.

 6. 20,000 to 50,000

-I find no evidence to justify claims of "200,000" comfort women whether "about" or "as many as" or "at least".
-Estimates of 20,000 to 50,000 are better supported by realistic extrapolations from actual figures.
+I find no evidence to justify claims of "about" or "as many as" or "at least" 200,000 "or more" comfort women.
+Estimates of 20,000 to 50,000 are better supported by realistic extrapolations from available figures -- which favor lower estimates.

 William Wetherall